Home » Dessert Recipes » Cream Horns

 • Very gradually add the dissolved gelatine mixture.

-• Once this is incorporated gradually add the cold water and cream of tartar, if using.
+• Once this is incorporated gradually add the extra cold water and cream of tartar, if using.
 By this stage the cream should be white and fluffy.

 • Make ahead and refrigerate until required.
 The cream will need to be removed from the refrigerator for a few hours to allow it to soften to a creamy consistency.
 The time this will take will depend on your climate.